 Many critics of the Christian faith believe that the evil and suffering in the world disproves the existence of the all-powerful, loving God described in the Bible.

 “If a loving God exists, He would put an end to evil.
 If He is all-powerful, He could put an end to evil.
 Since evil persists, the all-loving, all-powerful God described in the Bible must not exist.”

 I disagree.
-The existence of evil behavior in the world is actually evidence for the existence of God, not against.
+The existence of evil is evidence for God’s existence, not against.

 Atheists create a quandary for themselves when they point at certain activities in the world and say: “If God existed, He would not allow all this evil to take place.”

 Here’s the problem.
 No activity can truly be evil apart from the existence of God.
 Why not?

 Without God, without a transcendent moral lawgiver, humans would not have any objective (real) standards (laws) by which we might determine a particular activity to be evil.
 Anything you would ever say about kidnapping, murder, racism, slavery, child molestation, etc., would just be your opinion…one person’s opinion against another’s.
 But these activities are nearly universally condemned and known to be evil…even by atheists.

 Well, the “evilness” of these activities verifies for us that there are actual, objective moral boundaries or laws in the universe.
 But there can be no such thing as objective moral laws apart from a moral lawgiver, God.
 So, the reality of evil in the world actually turns out to be evidence for the existence of God—which is amazing really, because the problem of evil is often considered atheists’ strongest argument against God.

 SKEPTIC: Well, that’s an interesting way to look at it Charlie, but if God exists, He should put an end to the evil and suffering.